platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 ## Prevent direct access to your Platform.sh server

-When you use a CDN, there are three ways to prevent direct access to your Platform.sh server:
+When you use a CDN, you might want to prevent direct access to your Platform.sh server for security purposes.

-- HTTP basic authentication
-- Allowing and denying IP addresses
-- Client-authenticated TLS

 ### HTTP basic authentication